 R403.1.2 Heat pump supplementary heat (Mandatory).
 Unitary air cooled heat pumps shall include controls that minimize supplemental heat usage during start-up, set-up, and defrost conditions.
 These controls shall anticipate need for heat and use compression heating as the first stage of heat.
 Controls shall indicate when supplemental heating is being used through visual means (e.g., LED indicators).
 Heat pumps equipped with supplementary heaters shall be installed with controls that prevent supplemental heater operation above 40°F. At final inspection the auxiliary heat lock out control shall be set to 35°F or less.

+R403.2 Hot water boiler outdoor temperature setback.
+Hot water boilers that supply heat to the building through one- or two-pipe heating systems shall have an outdoor temperature setback control that lowers the boiler water temperature based on the outdoor temperature.

-R403.Ducts.
-Ducts and air handlers shall be in accordance with Sections R403..1 through R403.2.3.
+R403.3 Ducts.
+Ducts and air handlers shall be in accordance with Sections R403.3.1 through R403.3.5.

-R403..1 Insulation (Prescriptive).
-Ducts shall be insulated to a minimum of R-8.
+R403.3.1 Insulation (Prescriptive).
+Ducts shall be insulated to a minimum of R-8. ((Supply and return ducts in attics shall be insulated to a minimum or R-8 where 3-inch diameter and greater and R-6 where less than 3 inch diameter.
+Supply and return ducts located in other portions of the building shall be insulated to a minimum of R-6 where 3-inch diameter and greater and R-4.2 where less than 3-inch diameter.))

 Exception: Ducts or portions thereof located completely inside the building thermal envelope.
 Ducts located in crawl spaces do not qualify for this exception.